lmri-met/metpyrad/docs/source/tutorials/hidex300_1.rst

 Parse the readings
 ------------------

-After initializing the processor, the next thing you need to do is reading CSV files provided by the Hidex TDCR system.
+After initializing the processor, the next thing you need to do is reading CSV files provided by the Hidex 300 SL automatic liquid scintillator counter.
 Let's say that you have the four CSV files in a folder called ``input_files``:

 .. code-block:: console